hollyschinsky/todos-app-pwa/lesson7.md

 2. Run the report on your site, check out the score and areas where you lost points for tips.

-3. Increase your score by adding the following snippet before the closing `<\body>` tag to provide a more useful message indicating the situation when your pages can't load.
+3. Increase your score by adding the following snippet before the closing `<\body>` tag to provide a more useful message indicating the situation when your pages can't load, for instance when users have JavaScript turned off.

         <noscript>
             <p>Uh oh, JavaScript must be disabled and your content didn't load.</p>